brianglass/anastasis/files/canon_for_confession.md

 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold"></span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">The Lord said: Have faith in God, for Amen I say to you, if anyone tells this mountain, Â‘Be taken up and thrown into the seaÂ’, and does not doubt in their heart, but believes that it will happen, it will be done for them.
+mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">The Lord said: Have faith in God, for Amen I say to you, if anyone tells this mountain, ‘Be taken up and thrown into the sea’, and does not doubt in their heart, but believes that it will happen, it will be done for them.
 So I tell you, whatever you ask for in prayer, believe that you are receiving it, and it will be yours.
 Whenever you stand praying, forgive, if you have anything against anyone; so that your Father in heaven may also forgive you your offences.
 But if you do not forgive, neither will your Father in heaven forgive you your offences.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red;mso-bidi-font-weight:bold;mso-bidi-font-style:italic">Then:</span>